paraskuk/Rust-Fibonacci-REST-Kubernetes-Prometheus-Grafana/README.md

-# Fibonacci Project
+# Fibonacci-Rust-Kubernetes-Deployment-Command-Line-POC-App

 This project provides various implementations of the Fibonacci sequence in Rust, including recursive, memoized, iterative, and dynamic programming approaches.
-It also includes performance measurement and parallel computation using the `rayon` crate.
+It also includes a Kubernetes deployment using Helm charts.

 ## Implementations